Earl Northern: Upland State Bank, Upland, Indiana, December 23, 1924

 The bandits attempted to lock the cashier and a female employee in the bank vault.
 Finding that the safe would not work, they began scooping all of the money in sight as well as all the money in sight in the safe, consisting of paper and silver.
 One of the bandits cautioned bank officials against making false moves under pain of having "hell shot out of them".

 After getting all the money in sight, they quickly left the bank and hoped into a waiting automobile, in which the sixth bandit sat, and departed north out of Upland, where it was reported they turned west.

 A good description of the men was secured by Deputy Sheriffs John Schell and Woody Smith, who conversed with the six men at a filling station at Highland avenue and Washington streets in Marion at about 2:30 in the afternoon that day.
 The men had been asking about the road to Hartford City and that they desired to find State Road 35.

-The men were first noticed in Marion driving a Moon car, bearing the license plat number 443-554, which was seen driving the wrong way around the public square.
+The men were first noticed in Marion driving a Moon car, bearing the license plate number 443-554, which was seen driving the wrong way around the public square.
 The license number matched one that had been in town about a week before, when it ran a stop sign at Fourth and Nebraska streets and failed to stop when called on by the police.

 Reports indicated that Sherriff Renbarger notified many surrounding cities and Indianapolis, as it was believed that the gang had a headquarters in that city and was the same crowd who attempted to hold up a bank at Noblesville, Indiana the week before.

 The automobile used by the bandits of the Upland State Bank and the Lebanon hardware store was found abandoned in the mud at Kempton, Indiana on December 27, 1924.
 Authorities learned at the car became mired in the mud around 7:30 in the evening of December 23.
 The men walked to a local home and called a garage at Kempton.
 The garage worker started to take the men to Frankfort, Indiana at their request.
 Carrying shotguns, rifles, revolvers and satchels, the men changed their minds and asked to be dropped off at the edge of town at Lebanon, Indiana.
 The men told the garage mechanic they had been out hunting and were from Louisville, Kentucky and wished to get home for Christmas.

 No one ever came back for the car, and authorities were notified.